 (2) Five of them were foolish while the others were sensible.

-Jesus determined the wise and foolish not based on any inborn ability or disability of a person.
+Jesus determined the wise and the foolish not on the basis of any inborn ability or disability of a person.
 It depends on how one responds to Jesus’ teachings.
 He said, “Everyone who listens to these words of mine and acts on them will be like a wise man who built his house on rock” (Mt 7:24).
 “And everyone who listens to these words of mine but does not act on them will be like a fool who built his house on sand” (Mt 7:26).
 So, the virgins Jesus presents are not wise or foolish by birth but are responsible or negligent in their responsibility.

 Five of them were foolish

 Half the number of the ten virgins were foolish.
 As Scripture avers, “The fool says in his heart, ‘There is no God.’
 Their deeds are loathsome and corrupt; not one does what is good” (Ps 14:1).